 One of the most common excuses animal-eaters give as to why they "could never go vegan" is that it's not healthy.

-At first, this sounds like a plausible rationale for supporting the exploitation and abuse of nonhuman animals.
+At first, this might sound like a plausible rationale for supporting the exploitation and abuse of nonhuman animals.

-No one wants to kill animals.
+No one wants to harm innocent animals, right?
 But if we need to in order to get all the nutrients we need, then it's okay, right?

-Fortunately for the trillions of innocent animals slaughtered for food every year, that is just not the case.
+Fortunately for the trillions of innocent animals slaughtered for food every year, that is just not true.

 Dietitians of Canada